-watchOS 9 possible release date and beta
+watchOS 9 release date

 This is no confirmed watchOS 9 release date yet.
 The exact release date of new watchOS versions comes out at the same time Apple announces its new smartwatch; that's usually in the fall.

 Before the final version of watchOS 9 rolls out, beta versions will likely be available for both developers and public testers.
 The developer version is available as of June 6, while the public version rolls in July.
 For reference, the first public beta version of watchOS 8 came out on July 1, 2021.